Smart green business TV

 Anna interviews ECO13 Berlin participants

 Ecosummit TV moderator Anna Yukiko Bickenbach interviews Lillian van Someren Greve (Ecosummit Ambassador), Andreas Spiess (Solarkiosk), Josefine Ahl (Oricane), Fujio Kojima (Pirika), Alexander Lidgren (Swedish Energy Agency), Tarja Teppo (Cleantech Invest) and Jan Michael Hess (Ecosummit).
-Since our first event in 2010 until our fifth conference this year in Berlin we have managed to build a strong community of cleantech startups, investors and corporates that enjoy honest conversations and productive networking at our events.
+In the course of 6 successful conferences since 2010, we have managed to build a strong community of cleantech startups, investors and corporates that enjoy honest conversations and productive networking at our events.
 It feels like a family.

 Solar guru Eicke Weber is optimistic